-Mr. Werwath said another thing to consider is that it is not just land, it's any contribution, such as a bond funding set aside to specifically help support tax credit projects - to support other infrastructure and other development expenses.
+Mr. Werwath said another thing to consider is that it is not just land, it's any contribution, like having them pull a bond funding set aside to specifically help support tax credit projects - so you can support other infrastructure and other development expenses.